 - Respond in emergency situations involving, but not limited to: lives in jeopardy, assisting other agencies, disaster mobilization and crowd control.
 A Cadet learns to formulate action plans that anticipate continuously changing circumstances and how to resolve emergencies,

-- Attend training and certification courses in technical law enforcement skills including, but not limited to: firearms, first aid/CPR, driving, use of force, arrest control and physical agility, and,
+- Attend training and certification courses in technical law enforcement skills including, but not limited to: Firearms, First Air/CPR, driving, de-escalation, intervention, arrest control tactics, and physical agility, and,

 - Perform other duties as assigned.

 Individuals participating in the Cadet Academy and Field Training Officer program are considered Cadets and receive the Starting Cadet Salary.